80396-B2/Inventory-Management-System/README.md

 * All the bill number are completely random and unique.
 * On the bill you can find your name, exact time of check-out and the present date!!
 * A time delayer for giving a real feel while it checks for the stocks.
+# Bugs and errors handling along with input loop
+I used error and exception handling extensively to eliminate all the bugs and interrupting errors.
+After entering name,throughtout the code you will encounter number of instances of user input.
+User are bound to enter inccorect item code or choices or even entering a charachter instead of a specified number.
+But there's no need to worry as all those problems are handled carefully and the user will be asked to enter the correct information repeatedly until it matches the criteria.

 # Data set
 I myself created the data set using dictionary in python then converted it in Json.
 It has 30 products and each product has 7 attributes/properties:-